 Starting to build

 An important feature of such a “vehicle” as the LarvaMobile, is that the wheels must be blocked to run backwards.
 So, I had to figure out a kind of a “ratchet” mechanism for the wheels.
-Fortunately, the wheels we use for some of Totem models, like Mini Trooper car kit and 2 WD car chassis kit, has grooves in the rubber and with an aluminium strip bracket it was easy.
+Fortunately, the wheels we use for some of Totem models, like Mini Trooper car kit and Gripper Bot car kit, has grooves in the rubber and with an aluminum strip bracket it was easy.

 In the image above, you can see how I did it.
 The strip bracket is hinged on the L-twist bracket and will stop the wheel from running backwards.
 I used a rubber band to apply some slight down-force on the bracket.
 But very little is needed, so maybe even some small weight could be enough.
 But a rather loose rubber band did the trick.